dffischer/pkgrepotools/makepkg-expanded.md

     The exact command line composed will use the expanded PKGBUILD in place of the original, still taking into account changes to the original when suggesting a commit message.

-    All files that are tracked by Git are also added for distribution, guarded against nothing else but the PKGBUILD matches this set.

 ## EXIT STATUS